DrHB/rna-stanford/README.md

+## Summary

+The following repository includes my scripts, experiments, and notes that document my progress through the Stanford Ribonanza RNA Folding, which can be found on Kaggle [here](https://www.kaggle.com/competitions/stanford-ribonanza-rna-folding) .
+This work resulted in 7th place and a gold medal, the full solution write up can he foound [here](https://www.kaggle.com/competitions/stanford-ribonanza-rna-folding/discussion/460190)

+## Installation

+I recommend using the official `nvidia` or `kaggle` docker images with the appropriate CUDA version for the best compatibility, data can be downloaded from offical page [here](https://www.kaggle.com/competitions/stanford-ribonanza-rna-folding/data), for `bpp` and `ss` I recommend to install [arnie](https://github.com/DasLab/arnie)

+## Experimetns  and Results

 | exp_name | description                                                                                                                                                                                                                                                                                                                                                                                                                                                                  | CV    | LB      |
 | -------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----- | ------- |
 | `exp_00` | Initial experiment using `RNA_ModelV2` on `RNA_DatasetBaseline`.
 Utilizes 1D convolution after `nn.Embedding` layer and transformer.
 Configuration includes `64` batch size, `12` workers, `192` dimensions, `12` depth, `32` dim_head, and `64` epochs with `5e-4` learning rate and `0.05` weight decay.
 The experiment is running on `CUDA` device.                                                                                                                       |       |         |